KWONDU/mtr-lftqa-dataset/shots/shot_1_qtsumm_same_page_with_similar_tables.md

     A.  The Kentucky Wildcats Football Team has only one player with the height of 6'3.
 That player is Steve Johnson, who is a Senior from San Francisco, California.
 He has the jersey number 13 and is a Wide Receiver.
 His weight is 198 lbs.
 Steve Johnson played in 10 games during the 2007 season.
     ---
     S.  Steve Johnson is the only player on the Kentucky Wildcats Football Team with a height of 6’3.
 He is a senior from San Francisco, California, and wore jersey number 13 as a Wide Receiver.
 Weighing 198 pounds, Steve Johnson played in 10 games during the 2007 season.
+    ---
+    NQ.
+What are the players with the height of 6'3 in the Kentucky Wildcats Football Team?

 ### About table 2